RoelN/ChromaCheck/README.md

 # ChromaCheck

-ChromaCheck is a feature test to check if browsers support one of the four [color font formats](http://pixelambacht.nl/2014/multicolor-fonts/) when loaded as webfonts through `@font-face`.
+ChromaCheck is a feature test to check if browsers support one of the five color font formats (see list below) when loaded as webfonts through `@font-face`.
 [See it in action here!](https://pixelambacht.nl/chromacheck)

+Also, check out this this older article on [color font formats](http://pixelambacht.nl/2014/multicolor-fonts/), written before COLRv1 existed.

 **Please note that ChromaCheck currently [doesn't work for Edge 18+](https://github.com/RoelN/ChromaCheck/issues/40) :-(**